yashkumar0042/python/git/day1.md

 - Commit: Snapshot of changes at a specific point in time.
 - Branch: Independent line of development.

-# 5. The Command Line
+# V. The Command Line

 ## Basic Commands
 - `git init`: Initializes a new Git repository.